aszelejak/az104/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 ## Lab scenario

 Contoso wants to find a new platform for its virtualized workloads.
 You identified a number of container images that can be leveraged to accomplish this objective.
 Since you want to minimize container management, you plan to evaluate the use of Azure Container Instances for deployment of Docker images.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2014)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives